-SuSanA website offers registration to online webinars.
-If a data subject registers to a webinar, the personal data transmitted by the data subject are automatically stored.
-Such personal data transmitted on a voluntary basis by a data subject to the data controller are stored for the purpose of processing or contacting the data subject, for example to send reminders before the webinar or recordings of the webinar to the participants.
-There is no transfer of this personal data to third parties and no longer term subscription to any mailing list by registering for a webinar.
+SuSanA website offers registration to online sessions.
+If a data subject registers to an online session, the personal data transmitted by the data subject are automatically stored.
+Such personal data transmitted on a voluntary basis by a data subject to the data controller are stored for the purpose of processing or contacting the data subject, for example to send reminders before the online session or recordings of the online session to the participants.
+There is no transfer of this personal data to third parties and no longer term subscription to any mailing list by registering for an online session.

 10. Submission of abstracts to FSM conference series

 SuSanA website offers submission of abstracts to the Feacal Sludge Management (FSM) conference series.
 If a data subject submits an abstract, the personal data transmitted by the data subject are automatically stored.
 Such personal data transmitted on a voluntary basis by a data subject to the data controller are stored for the purpose of processing (reviewing submissions) or contacting the data subject, for example to send notifications about acceptance of the submission.

 11. Submission of ‘Expression of Interest’ to the AfricaSan5 Conference